-We started the day by coming in the anchorage of Saint Pierre, in Martinique, which is one of the Caribbean French colonies that we will visit.
+We started the day by coming to the anchorage of Saint Pierre in Martinique, which is one of the Caribbean French colonies that we will visit.
 We all came to the anchorage excited about how well passage had gone and hungry for some of the French baguettes we could smell coming in.
 It was a very smooth and fun sail.
-Although that meant that I didnt get to sleep until 6:18, after we eventually took down the sails.
+Although that meant that I didn’t get to sleep until 6:18 after we eventually took down the sails.
 The rest of the day went really smoothly.
 We spent the morning doing boat appreciation.
-After lunch some people had to write the final details on their OCE papers and work on their presentations, due today.
+After lunch, some people had to write the final details on their OCE papers and work on their presentations, due today.
 Mine was about mangroves and wetlands.
 It went okay.
-After we got through all the presentations we had dinner and later we watched a documentary about white sharks, that included insights on forensic examination on some specimens.
+After we got through all the presentations, we had dinner, and later we watched a documentary about white sharks that included insights on forensic examination on some specimens.

 Related VoyageView All Voyages

 Take your college campus to the ocean and sail the length of the Caribbean's Lesser Antilles.
 One of our most popular semesters, this fall educational expedition is made up of short 1-3 day passages, allowing us to spend plenty of time exploring the Caribbean’s marine and island environment and culture.View Details